B-Interactive/cloudflare-stream-wordpress/README.md

 define( 'CLOUDFLARE_STREAM_SIGNING_KEY_PEM', "-----BEGIN PRIVATE KEY-----\n...\n-----END PRIVATE KEY-----\n" );
 ```

 Both constants are required together; setting only one leaves signing on the Cloudflare fallback.
 You can choose **Save in the database instead**.
 If the key is already stored in the database, use **Move key to wp-config.php**: a new key is shown once, you confirm the constants, the database copy is removed, and the previous key is revoked in Cloudflare. **Remove signing key** clears the stored key and revokes it in Cloudflare when possible.
 The private key material is only shown once during setup or move, and is never exposed to the front end or the editor.
+Rotating or moving a key never re-displays a previously stored private key from the database.

-Enabling these settings is only half the job — see [Securing video access](#securing-video-access) for the steps that actually restrict playback.
+Enabling these settings is only half the job: see [Securing video access](#securing-video-access) for the steps that actually restrict playback.

 ### Media domain and thumbnails

-- **Preferred Media Domain** (default: `cloudflarestream.com`) — also offers `videodelivery.net`, plus your account-specific subdomain once at least one video exists in your Stream account.
+- **Preferred Media Domain** (default: `cloudflarestream.com`): also offers `videodelivery.net`, plus your account-specific subdomain once at least one video exists in your Stream account.
-- **Thumbnail Time** (default: 0 seconds) — the point each auto-generated poster image is taken from.
+- **Thumbnail Time** (default: 0 seconds): the point each auto-generated poster image is taken from.
 Override per video with the `postertime` shortcode attribute.

 ## Securing video access

 Locking down playback is the main reason this fork exists, and it takes two halves working together: WordPress must issue signed URLs, and Cloudflare must refuse to play the video without one.
-Turning on **Use Signed URLs** by itself is not enough — a video that does not require signed URLs at Cloudflare will still play from its bare video ID.
+Turning on **Use Signed URLs** by itself is not enough: a video that does not require signed URLs at Cloudflare will still play from its bare video ID.

 That means you will be working in two separate places, and the steps below say which one each time: